capythulhu/blobfish/README.md

   "comment": "// This is a generated file"
 }
 ```
-> Specifying the `from` and `to` fields allows you to copy the file to a different path in the target repository, but if you only provide the filename, the path will be the same as the original file.
+> Specifying the `from` and `to` fields allows you to copy the file to a different path in the target repository.
+If you only provide the filename, the path will be the same as the original file.

+Use the `branch` field to specify a branch to fetch your file from.

 If the `comment` field is present, it overrides the original auto-generated comment.

 > You can use `{{url}}` in the `comment` to add the URL of the repository to your custom comment.

-However, if you wish to keep the original comment but change the delimiter, you can add the `commentDelimiter` field instead, like: ```"commentDelimiter": "#"```.
+However, if you wish to keep the original comment but change the delimiter, you can add the `commentDelimiter` field instead, like: ```"commentDelimiter": "#"``` for `.py` files.

 Make sure you already have a GitHub personal access token with the `repository` scope.
 You can create one [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).